momentum-projects/react-job-search/README.md

 Go to the [FindWork API](https://findwork.dev/developers/) and sign up for free access to their developer portal.
 The [documentation page](https://findwork.dev/developers/) will walk you through how to use the API.
 You will need to get an API key  to make requests.
 It is available on the [documentation page](https://findwork.dev/developers/); just read the documentation to find the link.

+⚠️ If you get CORS errors, use this proxy API instead: `https://proxy-findwork-api.glitch.me`.
+You can use that in your requests in place of `https://findwork.dev`.

-The request will need to include a header that contains the API key, like this:
+Requests will need to include a header that contains the API key, like this:

 ```js
 axios.get(apiURL, {